-- b.
+b.
 As-Available Charging Analysis

-- i.
 Steady State Power Flow Analysis

-- 1. Thermal Overloads
+1. Thermal Overloads

 The subtransmission assessment study indicated that the Generating Facility contributes to overloads on the following facilities listed below under normal, single contingency, and multiple contingency conditions.
-The details of the analysis and overload levels, as well as the details of the recommended mitigation to address these overloads, are provided in the corresponding Subtransmission Assessment Report(s).
+The details of the analysis and overload levels, as well as the details of the recommended mitigation to address these overloads, are provided in the corresponding Subtransmission Assessment with the inclusion of the Generating Facility operating at the required power factor range; refer to Area Report and/or Subtransmission Assessment Report for additional details.

+Report(s).
 Provided below is a summary of the overloaded facilities under normal, single contingency, and/or multiple contingency conditions.

 - I. Normal Conditions

-- No thermal overloads have been identified.
+- •

 - II.
 Single Contingency

-2. Power Flow Non-Convergence
+- 2. Power Flow Non-Convergence